Sharoe Green

 Sharoe Green is a district of Preston with its near neighbour Sherwood, positioned to the far northeast of the city centre adjoining Deepdale.
 Its major transport links are served by the local and national bus routes criss-crossing its boundaries.
 The ward of Sharoe Green is a three-member electoral division, returning three councillors to Town Hall.
-With its neighbour Garrison, the ward forms part of the one-member Preston North East division of Lancashire County Council.
+At Lancashire County Council, Sharoe Green is predominantly covered by the Preston North division (County Councillor Ron Woollam (Conservative), with areas of Sharoe Green south of St Vincent's Road represented in the Preston Central East division (County Councillor Frank De Molfetta, Labour).
+Between 2010 and 2024 Sharoe Green was within the boundaries of the Wyre and Preston North parliamentary constituency, however, following the 2023 Boundary Commission review Sharoe Green was moved into the Ribble Valley constituency for the 2024 General Election.

 Current councillors

 Demographics

-At the 2001 census, the population of Sharoe Green was 6,819, with over 80% regarding themselves as Christian.
+At the 2001 Census, the population of Sharoe Green was 6,819, with over 80% regarding themselves as Christian.
 At the 2008 local elections in Preston, Sharoe Green had a valid electorate of 5,103, increasing again to 6,279 at the 2011 Census.

+At the 2021 Census, Sharoe Green has a population of 8,300 across 3,400 households.
+69.6% of ward residents are White and 24.4% Asian/Asian British.
+55.9% of residents regard themselves as Christian, 17.4% of no religion, and 14.6% Muslim.